parship/roperty/README.md

 Roperty would then try to find the best match for the "keyToQuery" according to the resolved domain values.

-So for example, there might be the following values stored in roperty for "keyToQuery":
+So for example, there might be the following values stored in Roperty for "keyToQuery":
 (Notation: domain pattern => value)

     de| => Deutsche Übersetzung